srv-code/Pomodoro/README.md

 - [x] Should flash time '00:00' after timer expires for 5 secs (same time as it holds)
 - [ ] Implement ticker sound
 - [ ] Implement a way to detect if the settings changes are unsaved and show in a label
+- [ ] Implement auto-save mechanism in the settings panel

 ### Bug Fixes